 To graph datasets, click on the desired dataset from either the menu or search function.
 The data will appear in the Results Panel on the lower right-hand side of the screen.
 To select multiple items, press the Ctrl button on the keyboard (command on mac) and click on additional datasets.
 This will graph multiple datasets at once, make sure that the data has the same underlying structure before graphing.

-Data Planet provides four different graphing options: trends over time, a map, pie chart, and rank.
+Sage Data provides four different graphing options: trends over time, a map, pie chart, and rank.
 The graph type can be changed by clicking on the highlighted option in the toolbar.

 Availability of Mapping, Pie Chart, and Rank varies by dataset so all four graphing options may not be available for the selected data.